 - Corn (vegetable)

 The table below demonstrates effective use of color and text to convey meaning.
-The color coding supports users with functioning vision, while the text descriptions support individuals with non-functioning vision or color blindness (green= "passed," yellow= "review," red= "errors").
+The color coding supports sighted users while the text descriptions support non-sighted or color blind users (green= "passed", yellow= "review", red= "errors").

 Using the Accessibility Checker